sreehariskumar/Wordpress-Installation-via-Bastion-Server-using-AWS-CLI/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-## Usually, we use Terraform to create a VPC and launch an instance in it.
+## Usually, we use Terraform to create a VPC and launch an instances in it.
 But in this project I'm using AWS CLI to do the same task.

 ### Requirements
 - An IAM user with programmatic access and EC2FullAccess permission